 It doesn't matter how talented an animator you are.
-If you don't have a killer portfolio to showcase your skills, that job you've dreamed of is unlikely to materialise.
+You may have mastered character design (opens in new tab) and perfected your 3D art (opens in new tab) skills, but without a great showreel to hook in prospective employers, that job you've dreamed of is unlikely to materialise.
 So what's the secret to success?

-We asked leading animators to share their pro tips on portfolio strategy.
-Whether you want your digital portfolio to work harder or to make your showreel sing, there are some best practice tips that can be applied, whatever field you're targeting.
+We asked leading animators to share their pro tips on showreel strategy.
+Here are some best practice tips that can be applied, whatever field you're targeting.

 "It can be just a look, an eye movement, a blink.
 I also advise animators to include performances where there's a change of emotion or idea: angry to happy or fearful to brave.
 That's when it becomes real and the viewer is pulled in."

-When it comes to specific skill sets, different disciplines require different portfolios.
-For Gordon, who specialises in character animation, this means showing an understanding of the – squash, stretch and so on.
+Further to this, what you include depends on the discipline you're working in.
+For Gordon, who specialises in character animation, this means showing an understanding of the 12 principles of animation (opens in new tab) – squash, stretch and so on.

-For Naughty Dog video games animator Jonathan Cooper, however, this means showing actions and a relevant style.
-Cooper is the brains behind video animation website Game Anim.
-He's currently working on Uncharted: The Lost Legacy, and says that for the games he makes, he wants to see navigation around a complex environment, including jumping, climbing and vaulting, one-on-one-combat, walk and run cycles, and so on.
+For games animator Cooper, it means showing actions and a relevant style.
+He says that for the games he makes, he wants to see navigation around a complex environment, including jumping, climbing and vaulting, one-on-one-combat, walk and run cycles, and so on.

 "Dialogue and acting scenes are a huge bonus as we're always blurring the lines between gameplay and cinematic storytelling, and game animators are typically expected to at least have a hand in both aspects on the job," he says, adding that camera work also helps you stand out.

-Another golden rule for a successful portfolio is to create a clear focus.
+To help your showreel shine, it's important to create a clear focus.
 If you're showcasing a number of core abilities, make sure the direction in which you want to take your career is clearly presented.
-"Successful portfolios are specific, organised and contain original ideas," says Blue Sky Studios visual development artist Ty Carter.
-His film credits include Ice Age 4: Continental Drift, Epic, and The Peanuts Movie, and he shares all kinds of useful tutorials and teachings on his Patreon page.
+"Successful portfolios are specific, organised and contain original ideas," says Blue Sky Studios visual development artist Ty Carter (opens in new tab).
+His film credits include Ice Age 4, Epic, and The Peanuts Movie.

 Most importantly, it's about storytelling.
 "Don't fall into the trap of being a shot animator," warns Gordon.
 "People don't just want to see great animation: they want to see if you can tell a story.
 You have to put together the pieces so that you're showing you understand cutting, continuity and staging.
 You don't need complex rigs to get noticed.
 Just great ideas."